-If outside third-party is not possible, copies of paid receipts/printouts or receipts with associated cancelled checks used to make medical expense payments.
+If outside third-party is not possible, copies of paid receipts/printouts or receipts are used to make medical expense payments.

 The APHA will follow the HUD guidelines below for Nutritional supplements, vitamins, herbal supplements, "natural medicines," Personal use items, and Nonprescription medicines.